-1949 - The western and southern zones occupied by Britain, France and the United States become West Germany (The Federal Republic of Germany).
-The Soviet zone becomes East Germany (formally known as the German Democratic Republic (GDR), or East Germany.
+1949 - The zones occupied by Britain, France and the United States become West Germany (formally known as the Federal Republic of Germany).
+The Soviet zone becomes East Germany (formally known as the German Democratic Republic).
 West Germany is a democratic republic.
 East Germany is a communist country aligned with the Soviet Union.

-1949-1961 - More than two million East Germans escape to the West.
+1949-1961 - More than 2.7 million East Germans escape to the West.
 Foreign citizens, West Germans, West Berliners and Allied military personnel are permitted to enter East Berlin, but East Berliners need a special pass to leave.

 August 12, 1961 - East German Communist Party leader Walter Ulbricht signs the order for a barricade separating East and West Berlin.

 August 13, 1961 - East German security forces chief Erich Honecker orders police and troops to erect a barbed wire fence and began construction of concrete barricades.

 August 18, 1961 - US Vice President Lyndon B. Johnson and retired General Lucius Clay fly to Berlin as a show of US support for West Germany.

 August 23, 1961 - West Berliners without permits are banned from entering East Berlin.

-June 26, 1963 - US President John F. Kennedy speaks to an enthusiastic crowd at West Berlin's old Schoeneberg Rathaus (city hall): "Today in the world of freedom the proudest boast is 'Ich bin ein Berliner' ('I am a Berliner') all free men, wherever they may live, are citizens of Berlin.
-And therefore, as a free man, I take pride in the words 'Ich bin ein Berliner.'"
+June 26, 1963 - US President John F. Kennedy speaks to a crowd in West Berlin at the Rathaus Schöneberg (city hall) on Rudolph Wilde Platz: “Today in the world of freedom the proudest boast is ‘Ich bin ein Berliner’ (‘I am a Berliner’) all free men, wherever they may live, are citizens of Berlin.
+And therefore, as a free man, I take pride in the words ‘Ich bin ein Berliner.’”

-December 1972 - West and East Germany sign a treaty normalizing diplomatic relations and recognizing each other's sovereignty.
+December 21, 1972 - West and East Germany sign the Basic Treaty, which normalizes diplomatic relations and recognizes each other’s sovereignty.